darwinanddavis/DataPortfolio/coding_club.md

 ******

 <br>
 ## Prototyping with Framer using Mapbox APIs

+### Location

+Melbourne, Australia

+### People

+**Matt Malishev**

+### Tasks

+* Build a geolocation mapping prototype in Framer for a mobile device
+* Use Mapbox APIs to link data, tilesets, and styles from Mapbox Studio for the design

+### Outcomes

 I've been meaning to dive into Framer ever since I watched a webinar a few months ago.
 It's really fun and intuitive.
 You can integrate Mapbox's features and preload data using imported tilesets, then prototype the interface in Framer.

-As a fun project, here are biking directions from Framer HQ (I think) in Amsterdam to my favourite brewery Brouwerij 't IJ.
+As a toy project, here are biking directions from Framer HQ (I think) in Amsterdam to my favourite brewery Brouwerij 't IJ.

 ### [Click for interactive mobile prototype](https://framer.com/share/day26--gX1W1or5rDdqG3Rm93n2/ajGqv8pI7?fullscreen=1)